protocol/research-grants/RFPs/rfp-011-changing-the-internet.md

 ## RFP Details
 ### Application Deadline
 **Rolling**: we will be reviewing applications in batches corresponding to calendar months.
-The call will close on **August 30, 2022** or earlier if awarded.
+The call will close on **September 13, 2022** or earlier if awarded.

 ### Recommended Team
 Likely team size will range from 1-2 PIs/Co-PIs and 1-4 students/researchers, as justified by project scope.